NLP-Project-Hopper2/NLP-Project-Hopper2/README.md

 * Is there any correlation between character and word count?

-* Is there a difference in average word count among the languages?

-* Is there a difference in average character count among the languages?
+* Is there a difference in average word count or character count among the languages?

 * Are any of the top 25 words found across all the languages?